Fuehnix/TwitchPlaysLLMTimeTraveler/README.md

 This project is a standard Python package and can be installed via `pip`.
 View below for more specific instructions.

+### Requirements
+- Python 3.10.11 (other versions will likely run, but have not been verified)
+- Node.js (needed for javascript UI)
+- An OpenAI API key
+- Twitch bot oauth credentials

 ### Windows

 1. Set up a virtual environment: